- View Life at COA

 Admission Counselor – Serves all regions

 Nina grew up locally on Mount Desert Island.
 She attended concerts and events at COA and loved visiting the Dorr Museum of Natural History.
-She went to Oberlin College where she majored in music history in music theory and solidified her love of, and respect for, higher education.
+She went to Oberlin College where she majored in music history and music theory and solidified her love of, and respect for, higher education.
 After Oberlin she moved to New York City where she earned a master’s degree in information and library science from Pratt Institute.
 She is very excited to now be part of the admission team at a dynamic and vibrant place like COA.
 In her free time, Nina enjoys spending time with her family and friends, reading, and being outdoors.

 Admission Counselor – Serves all regions